 Perhaps more than any other sport, baseball has some strange things happen.
 Players have all-time meltdowns.
 Fans snag home run balls with a baby in tow.
 Broadcasters say stupid things.
-Yet, what happened to this umpire is on a completely new level of its own.
+Yet, what happened to this MLB umpire is on a completely new level of its own.'

-In the bottom of the ninth inning at Guaranteed Rate Field, with the New York Yankees about to seal a 7-3 road victory over the Chicago White Sox in the Windy City, second-base umpire Bruce Dreckman had to pause the game because there was a moth in his ear.
+In the bottom of the ninth inning at Guaranteed Rate Field in a Yankees-White Sox game during the 2018 season, with the New York Yankees about to seal a 7-3 road victory over the Chicago White Sox in the Windy City, second-base umpire Bruce Dreckman had to pause the game because there was a moth in his ear.

 You cannot make this up.
 The flying insect was alive, in his ear, and it needed to come out immediately.

 Beware, watching this will probably make you cringe.